SKEPSIS-SNU/ProjectDevRushWebDevTrack/ApiMovieStreaming-ProjectDevRush-01/readme.md

 A vanilla JavaScript project demonstrating API integration, DOM manipulation, and async programming through a movie streaming platform interface.

+#### Make sure to generate your own omdb api key and replace in script.js

 ## Project Overview
 Build a streaming platform interface that allows users to:
 - Search movies and TV shows